 Connecting your production line equipment to the network may be the key to unlocking factory efficiency.
-If done properly, your data can remain secure and be used to improve cycle time, reduce expected downtime, or better yet – predict failures before they happen.
-Robot downtime reporting can help solve this problem.
+If done properly, your data will remain secure and help reduce cycle time, minimize expected downtime, or better yet – predict failures before they happen.
+Robot downtime reporting provides a simple way of delivering on these goals.

 Start by gaining an understanding of what’s happening on a daily basis.
 Combine that with tools that help you analyze trends and diagnose and recover from failures quickly, even when you’re not on the factory floor.